 It also gives the millions of unbanked individuals in the world the chance to participate in global commerce or lend money to friends or family instantly with just a tap of button.

 As JP Buntinx says in The Merkle, “One thing consumers all over the world are craving for is transparent loyalty programs, allowing them to check their balances at any given time, without too much hassle.”
 Mobile payments platforms are improving in this area as well by offering rewards whenever a customer uses an app to make a purchase.

 But, blockchain technology could improve loyalty rewards significantly.

-Boloro and Ribbit.me announced a partnership in December 2015 that would give brands the opportunity to customize loyalty programs just for their brand.
+Boloro and Ribbit.me announced a partnership in December 2015.
+This partnership would give brands the opportunity to customize loyalty programs just for their brand.
 As opposed to a one-size-fits-all-approach, this brands could create coupons, promotions, or offers that apply specifically to their customers.

 Customers could use rewards at different retailers and transfer points to their friends or family, instead of being limited keeping points to themselves at just the issuing retailer.